Admission & Moving

 Applications for admissions are closed from 17th of June 2022 till 2nd of August 2022.

-The International School of Älmhult has a Guidance Counsellor that supports MYP 4 and 5 pupils in their transition to DP or Swedish gymnasium.
+The International School of Älmhult has a Guidance Counsellor that supports MYP 5 pupils in their transition to DP or Swedish gymnasium.
 When pupils are in MYP 5, they will need to apply for the DP curriculum, or Swedish gymnasium (one applies via fri kvot).

 A pupil at ISÄ can apply for: